mdditt2000/openshift-4-11/ingresslink-on-openshift/README.md

 * Remove **agent as3** as this is default
 * Change repo image to **f5networks/cntr-ingress-svcs**.
 By default OpenShift will pull the image from Docker.
-* Change the user to **registry.connect.redhat.com** so OpenShift will be pull the published image from the RedHat Ecosystem Catalog [repo](https://catalog.redhat.com/software/containers/f5networks/cntr-ingress-svcs/5ec7ad05ecb5246c0903f4cf)
+* Change the user to **registry.connect.redhat.com** to published image from the RedHat Ecosystem Catalog [repo](https://catalog.redhat.com/software/containers/f5networks/cntr-ingress-svcs/5ec7ad05ecb5246c0903f4cf)
 * Change **custom-resource-mode: true** for **IngressLink**

 ### f5-server-01